karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 main
 ```

+The script is pretty self-explanatory, but nonetheless here's a quick summary explaining what every function does in the script.

+- ``Set-ConfigVars`` function: Reads the config file.
+More info about the configuration on the section below.
+- ``Connect-AzureSubscription`` function:  Connects to the specified Azure subscription.
+- ``Set-EnvVarsAsTfVars`` function: The ``Set-ConfigVars`` function returned a hashtable containing the variables on the configuration file.
+This functions store the hashtable variables as [Terraform TF_VAR_ environment variables](https://www.terraform.io/cli/config/environment-variables#tf_var_name) so the configuration values can also be used within the Terraform files.
+- ``New-ResourceGroup`` function: Creates a Resource Group if it doesn't exist.
+- ``New-StorageAccount`` function: Creates a Storage Account and a Storage Container if they don't exist.
+- ``Invoke-TerraformInit`` function: Initializes Terraform using the Storage Container as backend
+- ``Import-TerraformState`` function: Adds the Storage Account and the Resource Container into the Tf state, so any future changes can be tracked using the ``Terraform Plan`` command.
+- ``Invoke-TerraformPlan`` function: Runs the ``Terraform Plan`` command.
+- ``Invoke-TerraformApply`` function:  Runs the ``Terraform Apply`` command.

+To know the use of the ``$ProvisionBootstrapResources`` parameter and how to execute the script, read the _"How to run the script"_ section below.

 # Script configuration

 Reusability is key, I don't want to modify the script every time I need to bootstrap a new subscription.

 To avoid that, there is a ``config.env`` file that contains the script configuration.

+The configuration values are used in the Powershell script and also in the Terraform files.
+The script stores the vonfiguration variables as [Terraform TF_VAR_ environment variables](https://www.terraform.io/cli/config/environment-variables#tf_var_name) so they can be used within the Terraform file.

-You can change the values on this file to your liking, but you must **NOT** change the name of the variables within the ``config.env`` file or the script will break.
+> You can change the values on this file to your liking, but you must **NOT** change the name of the variables within the ``config.env`` file or the script will break.

+The config variables are the following ones:

 - ``tf_state_resource_group_name``: The name of the resource group.
 - ``tf_state_storage_account_name``: The name of the storage account.